megaphone image

 Citizenship Status

 You must have a valid Social Security Number unless you are from the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau.
-And you must satisfy one of the following requirements:
+And you must satisfy one of the following requirements (see the Federal Student Aid site for more details on these specifications):

 • Be a U.S. citizen or U.S. national